 As you plan for your arrival at Cal Maritime, please note that only Service Animals are allowed in buildings.
-We welcome animals outside who are on a leash, but bringing Fido or Fluffy for one last goodbye may provide some challenges!
+We welcome animals outside who are on a leash, but bringing your dog for one last goodbye may provide some challenges!

 We've got you covered!
 All incoming cadets are pre-registered for their classes at Cal Maritime.
 You will meet with your Academic Department Chair and Advisor during Orientation and will have the opportunity to adjust your schedule once classes have started.